Spb2005/433MHz-TFA-GT-Receiver/README.md

 };

 This works like a software version of the ESP32 RMT peripheral.
+You could probably change to code to use the RMT buffer, but this a bigger change to the code.

 If the buffer overflows, a flag is set and all additional data is lost.
 Every 250 ms the buffer is copied and decoded.

 Advantage: The ISR is very short – only storing pulses, no decoding.